indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

   strings.
 Both the search and candidate names are now normalized when performing a comparison.
 This should fix cases where case and other special character differences could result in a distribution not being found. (#488)
+* A potential crash when importing extension modules from memory on Windows was fixed.
+The crash could occur due to discrepancy in Python reference counting when multi-phase initialization was used. (#490)

 Backwards Compatibility Notes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^